jonbnewman/mobx-store-provider/docs/local-state.md

 - Reasoning:

   1. Doing so avoids the need to use an alternative mechanism for local state.

      Having your state managed the same way throughout your application makes it easier to reason about.

-  1. Sometimes, what you thought should be 'local only' or 'small' in scope actually isn't really 'local' or 'small'...and should be in another `store` or model within your application.
+  1. Sometimes what you thought should be 'local only' or 'small' in scope actually isn't really 'local' or 'small'...and should be in another `store` or model within your application.

-     In that scenario, if your state is already contained in a `store` it makes it much easier to refactor and move around as needed.
+     If your state is already contained in a `store` it makes it much easier to refactor and move around as needed.

 ## Example